 T: +41 44 635 20 36

 Welcome!
 My name is Minh Hao Nguyen and I am a researcher studying communication, new media technology, and health and wellbeing.
-I currently work as a Senior Teaching and Research Associate (Oberassistentin) at the Internet Use & Society Division of the Department of Communication and Media Research (IKMZ), University of Zurich.
-Starting from 2021, I will be a Marie Sklodowska-Curie Actions (MSCA) Fellow at the University of Zurich.
+I am currently working as a Marie Sklodowska-Curie Actions (MSCA) Fellow at the Internet Use & Society Division of the Department of Communication and Media Research (IKMZ), University of Zurich.
+Before this, I was a Senior Research & Teaching Associate (Oberassistentin) at the University of Zurich.

-My research interests include the content, uses, and consequences of new media technologies (e.g., the Internet, SNS, mobile technologies) for health and wellbeing in an increasingly digitizing society.
-For instance, in a recent project I explore why and how people disconnect from social media in context of their wellbeing.
-In 2020, I received a Marie Sklodowska-Curie Action (MSCA) Fellowship from the European Commission to study how digital disconnection strategies affects young adults’ wellbeing using mobile experience sampling methods and a panel survey.
-In my work I try to move beyond traditional research methods, for instance by integrating behavioral tracking data with self-report measures.
+My research interests include the content, uses, and consequences of new media technologies (e.g., the Internet, SNS, mobile technologies) for health and well-being in an increasingly digital society, with a special interest in digital well-being and disconnection.
+In 2020, I received a Marie Sklodowska-Curie Action (MSCA) Fellowship from the European Commission to continue my line of work on digital disconnection, drawing on research methods such as mobile experience sampling and panel surveys.
+My work often moves beyond traditional research methods, for instance by integrating behavioral tracking data with self-report measures.

 I obtained my BSc in International Communication and Media from the Erasmus University Rotterdam in 2012, and I earned my MSc in Communication Science (research, cum laude) from the University of Amsterdam in 2014.
 In 2019, I received my doctorate (PhD, cum laude) from the Amsterdam School of Communication Research (ASCoR), University of Amsterdam.
 In my dissertation, I investigated the uses and effects of tailored online health information for older adults and cancer patients combining multiple methods and sources of data (survey research, experiments, a randomized controlled field trial, content analysis, and website tracking data).
 A central component to this work is the interplay between online and offline communication channels, as online behaviors can have offline consequences and vice versa.